amgenene/MySQL_Scripts/Readme.md

 This files contain Dummy SQL data in order to simulate a transaction database.

+Why did I make this?
+I set out to learn more about Mysql as I believe that it is a very important skill for software engineers

 How to run code:

 Make sure that you have Mysql installed on your pc, with the UTF-8 configuration